 Orange hawkweed was named by the Roman naturalist, Pliny the Elder, who thought that hawks consumed this plant to improve their eyesight.
 While we are not sure if hawks eat this noxious weed, or if it improves eyesight, we do know that landowners should not count on livestock to graze it down.
 Wildlife and livestock find it generally unpalatable and avoid it.

 Also known as “devil’s paintbrush,” orange hawkweed produces orange flower heads that look similar to common dandelion.
-Unlike dandelion, the stems are usually leafless, stiff, and covered with dense black hairs.
+Unlike dandelions, the flowering stems will have more than one flower, the stems are usually leafless, stiff, and covered with dense black hairs.
 The above-ground runners known as stolons create a dense mat of plants that excludes other plants.
 All parts of the plant exude a milky sap when cut.
 Late spring through early summer is a great time to be on the lookout for this invasive weed.
 Plants can reach heights between 10″ – 20″ inches.
 Orange hawkweed is the master of speedy reproduction and can propagate from both seeds and runners.

 Why Should I Care About Orange Hawkweed?